joaophellip/MVP/README.md

 ###### Firebase Authentication

 The current authentication logic relies on the Firebase SDK Authentication for Android.
 In order to use it, you will need to setup a project on Google Cloud, add this package to the project, and download the configuration file `google-services.json`.
 See [this link](https://firebase.google.com/docs/android/setup) for detailed instructions for this setup.

+## Contributing

+In order to contribute to this project, please refer to the instruction on `CONTRIBUTING.md` file.

 ## License